This is a perfect time to learn about the health benefits of thyme.

-2. May Have Lots Of Nutrients
+2. There Are Lots Of Nutrients In Thyme

 Fresh thyme is very rich in different nutrients.

-Some of these nutrients that you’ll need are protein, fiber, calcium iron, magnesium, phosphorus, potassium, sodium, zinc, vitamin C, thiamin, riboflavin, niacin, vitamin B6, folate, Vitamin B12, vitamin A, and vitamin D.
+Some of these nutrients that you’ll need are protein, fiber, calcium, iron, magnesium, phosphorus, potassium, sodium, zinc, vitamin C, thiamin, riboflavin, niacin, vitamin B6, folate, vitamin B12, vitamin A, and vitamin D.

 3. Thyme May Provide A Good Sleep

 Vitamin B-6 in thyme is a natural way to relieve stress and anxiety.